marco-willi/camera-trap-data-pipeline/README.md

 ## Executing the Scripts

-The recommended way is to use parameters and then run the scripts as shown here: [Scripts](utils/scripts.sh)
+The recommended way is to use parameters and then run the scripts as shown here: [Scripts](utils/scripts.sh) (these may not be up-to-date!).

 Alternatively, copy & paste the commands to a text editor, adjust the parameters, and copy & paste them to the command line.